These hurricane flood maps reveal the climate future for Miami, NYC and D.C.

 Five years ago, Hurricane Irma aimed its mighty force at Miami, putting the nation's seventh-most populated county in the crosshairs of one of the most powerful storms on record.

-"It was clear that basically everything east of U.S.1 would be under nine feet of water, which includes my house," said Brian Haus, the University of Miami researcher who studies the damaging impacts from storm surge.
+"It was clear that basically everything east of U.S.1 would be under nine feet of water, which includes my house," said Brian Haus, the University of Miami researcher who studies the damaging impacts of storm surges.
 "This would have been the complete worst-case scenario for everything in South Dade [County]."

 Instead, the storm swerved left and crossed the Lower Keys, sparing the crowded coast from the worst of its flooding.